wlswotmd/gef/docs/FAQ.md

 ```

 ## If I use `install-minimal.sh`, which commands will no longer be available?
-Followings are the breakdown.
+Following are the breakdown.
 It may not be comprehensive.

 If you install with `install-minimal.sh`, you will not be able to use these commands unless you install the required packages and tools.